taonix/JavaUtils/README.md

 > **What she can make** <br/>
 She more more utiles things like preformer random or easy create files and modify it.= !

+# ChangeLog: 10/15/20

+> The day update is about the JSON

+**New implementations :**

+- Read JSOn from URL

 # ChangeLog: 10/14/20

 > The new update is the file update !
 More fonctions to manipulate any file you want !